 EFT stands for Electronic Funds Transfer.

-An EFT is a transaction that takes place over a computerized network, either among accounts at the same bank or to different accounts at separate financial institutions.
+An EFT is a transaction that takes place over a computerized network, either between accounts at the same bank or between different accounts at separate financial institutions.

 How Does EFT Work?

-The increased use of EFTs for online bill payments, purchases and pay processes is leading to a paper-free banking system, where a large number of invoices and payments take place over digital networks.
+The normalization of using EFTs for online bill payments, purchases and other pay processes is leading to an increasingly paper-free banking system, where a large number of payments take place over digital networks.

 How Does EFT Differ From Wire Transfer?

 Online transfer is where the old-fashioned concept of bank wire transfers meets the modern technology of EFT.
-Online transfers differ from wire transfers in four main ways:
+Online transfers differ from wire transfers in three main ways: